TOPIC -

 we had a group of people look at this technique about a year back and the

-idea was dropped because although it works well, the resulting polm is
+idea was dropped because although it works well, the resulting polm is of

 a lesser quality than can be attained via the screen method. imho, the